 Any change that you make in the customIndexstrategies.yml file must be reflected in both locations (the Collection Station and the Search), as described in the following table.

-You can navigate to the appropriate custom folder and edit the appropriate file to modify existing properties or add new properties related to one of the product aspects that you want to change.
-While modifying a property, ensure that the property is uncommented.
+You can navigate to the appropriate custom folder and edit the appropriate file to modify properties related to one of the product aspects that you want to change.
 The properties that you modify in the custom folder take precedence over those stored by default in the conf folders.

 To avoid future problems, do not modify the default property definitions.

 The location paths provided in the following table (except the Collection Agent) must be preceded by the following environment variable, as appropriate: